Vertical levels, difficult combat

 Ledge detection is good, maybe even too so.
 Styx grabs onto ledges with satisfactory ease.
 The problems arise when you need to drop off an edge.
 If you are not heading straight away from it, Styx might grab onto it and climb back up.
 This of course happens most often when you are in a hurry.

-Also too late into the game I learned how to stop Styx automatically climbing up after grabbing onto a ledge (by holding down spacebar) and how to drop off a ledge to grab onto it (shift crouching).
+Also too late into the game I learned how to stop Styx automatically climbing up after grabbing onto a ledge (by holding down jump button) and how to drop off a ledge to grab onto it (by crouch walking).
 These were told in a seemingly random loading screen tip.
 Drop kills could be more responsive as well.
 Executing them was way harder than in Dishonored.
 Pressing the button would way often do nothing.

 Challenging and clever stealth mechanics